top of page

 After publication and signing away your rights for 7 years or more, you come to find out that your book is way overpriced, and that if you want any marketing from them, you’ll have to pay for it out of pocket during all their great "deals."
 These deals end up being an endless cycle of email spam aimed at taking your money.
 Could you technically be published by them and make some money?
 Probably, but they will do their best to bleed you dry, almost always overprice books, and aren't very professional in demeanor.
 At least that's the general consensus of authors they've managed to piss off.

 Other vanity presses operate with much less trickery, but they are still somewhat dishonest about exactly what is going on.
 They blatantly explain that you are going to be paying large fees upfront, but they still like to tout that you will be “traditionally published.”
-Over the years, many of these services have realized that people are willing to pay for services and do not need to be tricked, but they are still prone to inflated prices and lackluster promise keeping.
+Over the years, many of these services have realized that people are willing to pay for services and do not need to be tricked, but they are still prone to upselling and spammy email newsletters.

 The easiest way to avoid these types of problems is to go to Google, type in the name of any prospective publisher, and then type the words “review” or “is it legit” or “scam” and see what comes up.
 If more often than not there are people complaining, then it’s a safe bet it’s time to run as far away as possible.
 You may as well self-publish, and if you can't handle everything yourself, there are plenty of contractors/companies that will be honest with you throughout the process.
 Right Hand Publishing comes to mind.